Flirting with the idea of diversifying your business by taking your brick-and-mortar store online? It may be a smart move to make!

-Of course, COVID only accelerated the shift to online purchasing; according to Forbes, eCommerce represented 11% of retail sales in 2019, and 14% of total sales by the end of 2020.
-So if you’ve been thinking of making a move to the digital realm, now is a good time to make it happen.
+So if you’ve been thinking of making a move from brick and mortar retail to the digital realm, now is a good time to make it happen.

 Since there are benefits to both business models, many brick and mortar stores consider expanding by going online, while some virtual stores may hope to eventually create physical stores.
 There’s even a third option that straddles the line between online and offline – ordering online but picking up curbside.
 It’s all about achieving the best of both worlds!